David Fuller: Double murderer sentenced over more mortuary sex abuse

 Fuller filmed himself abusing corpses in the mortuaries at the Tunbridge Wells Hospital and the former Kent & Sussex Hospital.
 He would go into the morgues when other staff had left, often "visiting the same bodies repeatedly", his previous trial was told.

-The daughter of one of his victims earlier described to the court how she felt when she found out about the abuse of her mother, saying: "The pain and emotional upset seared through my body like a knife."
+The daughter of one of his victims described to the court earlier how she felt when she found out about the abuse of her mother, saying: "The pain and emotional upset seared through my body like a knife."

 Addressing Fuller directly, she said: "David, I want you to know how much damage you have caused, how your sick and twisted behaviour has damaged families like mine.